nindalf/advent/y2024/src/day3/Readme.md

 \--- Day 3: Mull It Over ---
 ----------

-&quot;Our computers are having issues, so I have no idea if we have any Chief Historians in stock!
-You're welcome to check the warehouse, though,&quot; says the mildly flustered shopkeeper at the [North Pole Toboggan Rental Shop](/2020/day/2).
+"Our computers are having issues, so I have no idea if we have any Chief Historians in stock!
+You're welcome to check the warehouse, though," says the mildly flustered shopkeeper at the [North Pole Toboggan Rental Shop](/2020/day/2).
 The Historians head out to take a look.

-The shopkeeper turns to you. &quot;Any chance you can see why our computers are having issues again?&quot;
+The shopkeeper turns to you.
+"Any chance you can see why our computers are having issues again?"

 The computer appears to be trying to run a program, but its memory (your puzzle input) is *corrupted*.
 All of the instructions have been jumbled up!